Jawahar Navodaya Vidyalaya, North Goa

 Jawahar Navodaya Vidyalaya, North Goa or locally known as JNV Valpoi is a boarding, co-educational school in North Goa district of Goa state in India.
 Navodaya Vidyalayas are funded by the Indian Ministry of Human Resources Development and administered by Navodaya Vidyalaya Smiti, an autonomous body under the ministry.

 History

 The school was established in 1988, and is a part of Jawahar Navodaya Vidyalaya schools which provide free education to gifted children.
 The school shifted to its permanent campus on 10 February 2002.
 This school is administered and monitored by Pune regional office of Navodaya Vidyalaya Smiti.

 Admission

-Admission to JNV North Goa at class VI level is made through selection test conducted by Navodaya Vidyalaya Smiti.
+Admission to JNV North Goa at class VI level is made through selection test conducted by Navodaya Vidyalaya Samiti.
 The information about test is disseminated and advertised in North Goa district by the office of North Goa district magistrate (Collector), who is also chairperson of Vidyalya Management Committee.

 Affiliations

 JNV North Goa is affiliated to Central Board of Secondary Education with affiliation number 2840002.